dalecurtis/raw-mse/explainer.md

 # Use cases

-* Current adapative streaming libraries are transmuxing from MPEG2-TS to ISOBMFF / MP4 to handle HLS playback using Media Source Extensions.
-This would allow them to skip the remxuing step.
+* Current adaptive streaming libraries are transmuxing from MPEG2-TS to ISOBMFF / MP4 to handle HLS playback using Media Source Extensions.
+This would allow them to skip the remuxing step.
 * Experimental codecs could be launched as downloadable WebAssembly/JS packages that individual sites can iterate and experiment more quickly with.
 * Developers could add support in WebAssembly/JS for obscure or otherwise unsupported codecs; E.g., one could imagine a web based version of ffmpeg's ffplay tool offering support for all of its codecs through this API.